antolu/KTH-Cpp-DD1388/lab_05.md

 ```
         foo(pa);
 ```
+Because the unique_ptr has to have unique ownership over the pointer.

 #### Was there ever a memory leak when calling foo2 with a shared pointer?
+No

 #### What is the use of a weak_ptr?
+Smart pointer that holds non-holding ownership of an object managed by shared_ptr.
+Must be converted to shared_ptr to access the referenced object.

 #### How do you create a unique_ptr with a special deleter?
+std::unique_ptr is a smart pointer that owns and manages another object through a pointer and disposes of that object when the unique_ptr goes out of scope.
+`std::unique_ptr<T, some_deleter>`

 #### What is _decltype_ ?
+Inspects the declared type of an entity or the type and value category of an expression.

 #### What is std::function?
+Function wrapper. instances of the class can copy, store, invoke any callable target: functions, lambdas etc.

 #### What did you learn in this assignement?